Status of the Irish language: Outside Ireland

 Irish is no longer used as a community language by the Irish diaspora.
 It is still used, however, by Irish-speaking networks.
 In Canada such speakers have a gathering place called the Permanent North American Gaeltacht, the only designated Gaeltacht outside Ireland.
 Irish has retained a certain status abroad as an academic subject.
 It is also used as a vehicle of journalism and literature.

 A small number of activists teach and promote the language in countries to which large numbers of Irish have migrated.

-Irish is taught as a degree subject in a number of tertiary institutions in North America and northern and eastern Europe, and at the University of Sydney in Australia, while the University of Auckland in New Zealand teaches it as an extension course.
+Irish is also taught as a degree subject in a number of tertiary institutions in North America and northern and eastern Europe, and at the University of Sydney in Australia, while the University of Auckland in New Zealand teaches it as an extension course.
 It is also an academic subject in several European universities, including Moscow State University.

-The organisation Coláiste na nGael plays a major part in fostering the Irish language in Britain.
+The organisation Coláiste na nGael has played a role in fostering the Irish language in Britain.
 North America has several groups and organisations devoted to the language.
 Among these are Daltaí na Gaeilge and the North American Gaeltacht.
-In the Antipodes the main body is the Irish Language Association of Australia, based in Melbourne.
-The websites maintained by these groups are supplemented by a number of sites and blogs maintained by individuals.
+In the Antipodes, the main body is the Irish Language Association of Australia, based in Melbourne.

 Irish-language publications outside Ireland include two online publications: a quarterly American-based journal called An Gael, and a fortnightly newsletter from Australia called An Lúibín.

 Irish at tertiary level internationally

-In 2009 the Irish government announced funding for third-level institutions abroad who offer or wish to offer Irish language courses.
+In 2009, the Irish government announced funding for third-level institutions abroad who offer or wish to offer Irish language courses.
 There are thirty such universities where the Irish language is taught to students.
-Furthermore, scholarships for international studies in the Irish language can be attained by the Fulbright Commission and Ireland Canada University Foundation.
+Scholarships for international studies in the Irish language can also be attained by the Fulbright Commission and Ireland Canada University Foundation.

 Duolingo

-On St. Patrick's Day 2014 the language learning app Duolingo announced the release of its new Irish language learning course.
-As of April 2018 the course had been downloaded by 4.27 million users and as of early 2019 has 961,000 active learners.
+On St. Patrick's Day 2014, the language learning app Duolingo announced the release of a new Irish language learning course.
+As of April 2018, the course had been downloaded by 4.27 million users and, as of early 2019, had 961,000 active learners.
 Data from 2016 showed 53% of learners were from the United States; 23% were from Ireland; 10% were from the U.K. and 5% were from Canada.

-In 2016 Irish President Michael D. Higgins lauded the seven volunteers who worked with Duolingo to produce the curriculum, calling their contribution "an act of both national and global citizenship."
-President Higgins went on to say that he hoped the impact of the Duolingo project would catch the attention of the rest of the Irish Government and boost its confidence in the success of language revitalization efforts.
+In 2016, Irish President Michael D. Higgins lauded the seven volunteers who worked with Duolingo to produce the curriculum, calling their contribution "an act of both national and global citizenship".
+Higgins went on to say that he hoped the impact of the Duolingo project would catch the attention of the Irish Government and boost its confidence in the success of language revitalisation efforts.